-The Company provided records of their injection activities during the 2018-2019 monitoring period, including daily injection volumes, pumping duration and maximum and average injection pressures.
+The Company provided records of their injection activities during the 2019-2020 monitoring period, including daily injection volumes, pumping duration and maximum and average injection pressures.
 All data was provided within the consented timeframes.

-Table 16 provides an overview of the Company's injection activities across all consents during the monitoring period.
-The total volume of fluid injected by the Company over this period was similar to that recorded during each of the previous two monitoring years (Table 17).
+Table 16 provides an overview of the Company's injection activities across all consents utilised during the monitoring period.
+The total volume of fluid injected by the Company over the monitoring period was slightly greater than that recorded during the previous three monitoring periods (Table 17).
+The greatest volume of fluid (37%) was injected via the Turangi-5 well located at the Turangi-A wellsite.